On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: Proof of holomorphic convexity in subanalytic case

-then $M-\overline{\Omega_b}$ is connected, where $\Omega_b=\{x\in X':\ f(x)< b\}$.\\ If $\partial \Omega_b$ is not connected, say $\partial \Omega_b=A\cup B$ where $A$ and $B$ are disjoint nonempty compact subsets, then $M-\overline{\Omega_b}$ is a connected weakly 1-complete K\"ahler surface with three ends and thus admits a proper holomorphic map onto a Riemann surface with connected fibers.
-By the analytic continuation argument as in the proof of Theorem \ref{analytic}, we get a proper holomorphic map from $X'$ onto a Riemann surface with connected fibers.\\ Now assume $\partial \Omega_c$ is connected and is not real analytic for every value $c \geqslant b$.
-By Theorem \ref{allsingular}, almost each $\partial \Omega_c$ contains a compact leaf of $\scrF$.\\ Now we let $Q$ be the set of points in $M$ which lie in some compact leaves of $\scrF$.
+for no level set of $f$ is real analytic.\\ Furthermore, the singular set of $f$ lying in $f^{-1}(r)$ (which is closed) is of real codimension 2 and thus coincides with a discrete union of some holomorphic leaves of $\scrF$ contained in $f^{-1}(r)$.
+The closed leaf is compact because it is contained in the level set of an exhaustion function $f$ and the discrete union contains finitely many compact leaves.
+This shows the existence of at least one compact leaf in each generic level set of $f$. \end{proof} The remaining step from theorem \ref{allsingular} to prove theorem \ref{convexity_subanalytic} is standard.
+Denote $Q$ to be the set of points in $M$ which lie in some compact leaves of $\scrF$.
 Then $Q$ is nonempty.
-We will use the connectedness argument below.\\ Firstly, we show that $Q$ is open following the work by Napier and Ramachandran (cf. proof of Proposition 2.3, \cite{NR1997}).
+We will use the argument on connectedness below.\\ Firstly, we show that $Q$ is open following the work by Napier and Ramachandran (c.f. proof of Proposition 2.3, \cite{NR1997}).
 Let $x_0\in Q$ and $L_0$ be the compact leaf it lies in.
 It can be globally defined as $\theta=dF$ for some holomorphic function $F: U\to\mathbb{C}$ in a relatively compact neighborhood $U$ of $L_0$ in $M-\Big(F^{-1}\big(F(x_0)\big)- L_0\Big)$.
 Since $\partial U$ is compact, we can find a neighborhood $V\subseteq \mathbb{C}$ of $F(x_0)$ such that $F^{-1}(V)\cap \partial U=\emptyset$.
 Hence the leaf given by $F^{-1}(w)$ for any $w\in V$ is also compact.
 Thus $x_0\in F^{-1}(V)\subseteq Q$ and $Q$ is open. \\ Next, we show that $Q$ is closed by considering the volume of these compact leaves.
 The volume of closed subvarieties of dimension $k$ is a homotopy invariant, for its volume form $d \text{Vol}=\frac{\omega^k}{k!}$ is closed where $\omega$ is the K\"ahler form on $M$.
 Assume that $x_n\to x_0$ when $n\to\infty$ and $L_n$ is the compact leaf containing $x_n$.
 Denote $L_0$ to be the leaf going through $x_0$.
-The volumes of $L_n$'s are bounded by $V$ and $L_n$'s are of bounded recurrence $N$ (cf. Proposition \ref{bound}) in the sense of Definition 3 of \cite{Mok}.
+The volumes of $L_n$'s are bounded by $V$ and $L_n$'s are of bounded recurrence $N$ (c.f.
+Proposition \ref{bound}) in the sense of Definition 3 of \cite{Mok}.
 Then $L_0$ is also of finite volume, which is bounded by $N\cdot V$.
-Because $M$, as a Galois covering of a compact K\"ahler surface, is of bounded geometry, we must have $L_0$ is also compact.
-This shows that $x_0\in Q$ and that $Q$ is closed.\\ Now, since $Q$ is nonempty, open, and closed and $M$ is connected, we must have $Q=M$.
-Denote the holomorphic equivalent relation $\mathscr{R}$ given by these compact leaves (i.e. $x\sim y$ if and only if they lie in the same compact leave), we get a Riemann surface $R=M/\mathscr{R}$ and the natural holomorphic map $\alpha: M\to R$ which is proper and has connected fibers by construction.
+Because $M$, as a Galois covering over a compact K\"ahler surface, is of bounded geometry, we must have $L_0$ is also compact.
+This shows that $x_0\in Q$ and thus $Q$ is closed. \begin{remark} We can prove the closeness slightly easier in our case.
+With the same notation, we have $L_n\subset \{x\in M:f(x)=f(x_n)\}$, then the limit $f(x_0)=\lim\limits_{n\to\infty}f(x_n)$ exists and $L_0\subset \{x\in M:f(x)=f(x_0)\}$.
+Since $f$ is exhuastive, we know that $L$ is compact. \end{remark} Now, since $Q$ is nonempty, open, and closed and $M$ is connected, we must have $Q=M$.
+Denote the holomorphic equivalent relation $\mathscr{R}$ given by these compact leaves (i.e. $x\sim y$ if and only if they lie in the same compact leaf), then we get a Riemann surface $R=M/\mathscr{R}$ and the natural holomorphic map $\alpha: M \to R$ is proper and has connected fibers by construction.
 In particular, $M$ is holomorphically convex.
-This finished the proof of the main theorem.
+This finished the proof of the holomorphic convexity in the subanalytic case.\\ \\ With Theorem \ref{convexity_subanalytic} working as a replacement of the $p$-adic factorization theorem, we get the K\"ahler version of Katzarkov and Ramachandran's result on algebraic surfaces (c.f.
+Main Theorem, \cite{KR}) in the next section.